HSI Cash Seizures for Forfeiture

 We are particularly experienced with the seizure of U.S. currency (cash or money) by an HSI agent taken at the airport before a domestic or international flight at the airport, including cash seizures at the Tampa International Airport and across Florida and the rest of the United States.

-If you received a receipt or notice letter from the U.S. Department of Homeland Security regarding the seizure of property for forfeiture, then contact an experienced civil asset forfeiture attorney at Sammis Law Firm in Tampa, FL.
+Contact us to discuss why Homeland Security and the U.S. Government might have trouble meeting its burden of proof at trial.
+If you received a receipt or notice letter from the U.S. Department of Homeland Security regarding the seizure of property for forfeiture, contact an experienced civil asset forfeiture attorney at Sammis Law Firm in Tampa, FL.

 Call 813-250-0500.